 Making the Grade and Things to Think About: AC Year Highlights | Episode 9

 With Special Guest Julie Haller We are well into the Academic Year and are quickly approaching six week exams.
 Each class year has their own set of challenges and opportunities.
-Join me and special guest Julie Haller, for Episode 9 - Making the Grade: AC Year Highlights, as we dive into a conversation about setting …
+Six week exams can be a time of elation or despair depending on performance.
+Academic performance may not be as expected and for our high …

 The Yard from Different Angles | Episode 8